FrankC37/python_kpi/README.md

 Emails out in HTML via Gmail using app password

-Passwords must be stored in ENV variables
+Sharepoint Path and  Email Passwords must be stored in ENV variables on a windows machine